 Kelham Island and its museum feature in Sheffield: Science City, our printed guide to some of the best science-related bits of the city, made in collaboration with the University of Sheffield.

-After tea and cake in the museum's Little Mesters Cafe, carry on exploring what Kelham Island has to offer: real ale, and more architectural relics of industry.
+After tea and cake in the museum's Island Cafe+Bar or a drink and a bite to eat at its Millowners Arms, carry on exploring what Kelham Island has to offer: real ale, and more architectural relics of industry.